posthtml/posthtml-head-elements/README.md

 Note that the HTML head elements are inserted into the document in the spatial order they are laid out - from top to bottom

-It is possible to mix the head elements around but the JSON file syntax requires a unique key.
-If you are using more than one head element than use an underscore immediately afterwards.
+It is possible to mix the head elements, but the JSON syntax requires a unique key.
+Therefore, if you are using more than one head element place an underscore immediately afterwards.

 An example of a JSON file with multiple head elements is below.